Ashay12345/Namaste-React/README.md

 12. Don't upload on Git what you can regenerate.
 Git should only have essential things.
 13. npm means installing a package, while npx means executing the same package.
 14. Using CDN links is not a preferred way to bring React into your project.
+15. The core difference is that package.json defines the intended configuration and flexible version ranges for your project's dependencies, while package-lock.json locks down the exact, specific versions of every package and sub-dependency actually installed to ensure identical environments across different machines
+16. The node_modules folder in a React project is a local directory where npm or yarn downloads and stores all third-party packages, libraries, and their underlying dependencies required to build and run your application
+17. Parcel also does HMR (Hot Module Replacement) for you.
+Parcel uses a file watching algorithm in c++ in order to execute HMR.
+18. Parcel also image optimization for you.
+Uploading images in web browser is the most expensive performance in the browser.
+19. Parcel also minification when you do a production build.
+Parcel also does differential bundling for us.
+When you execute the command npx parcel build index.html it bundles all the files in the dist folder.
+20. JSX is a javascript syntax which makes it easier to create React elements.
+21. A js engine understands ecmascript.
+Even thought the js engine can't understand JSX, it still gets executed perfectly because parcel is doing the translation behind the scenes.
+The entire JSX code is transpiled before it goes to the js engine.
+The transpiling is done by a a package by the name of "babel".
+22. Babel is a compiler/transpiler that translates new ES6 code or React code into older version of javascript code which older browsers can understand.
+23. There are two types of React components: Class based components and Functional components.
+Class based components are the old way to create react components while functional components is the new way to create react components.
+Class based components use javascript classes while functional components use javascript functions to create components.
+24. Writing javascript inside of JSX is a powerful feature of React.